Th0dium/DGlider/README.md

 ## Project Status

-DGlider now features a complete GUI interface for configuration management.
-The gesture engine is fully functional with comprehensive logging and multiple export options.
+DGlider now features a GUI interface for configuration management.
+The gesture engine is somewhat functional with logging and multiple export options.

 ## Tech Stack